On this page

 CNA programs in Greensboro qualify graduates to sit for the state’s certification exam and be placed on the Nurse Aid Registry.
 CNA classes provide students with the knowledge and skills required to competently perform basic nursing care and services for patients under the supervision of doctors and licensed nursing professionals.
 Nurse aid tasks include:

-- Patient personal care: bathing, mouth care, skincare, haircare, dressing and undressing, etc.
+- Patient personal care: bathing, skincare, haircare, mouth care, dressing and undressing, etc.

 - Body mechanics: positioning and repositioning, transfer to chairs and stretchers, range of motion exercise, etc.